10 weeks pregnant: Pregnancy Symptoms & Baby Development

-By your 10th week of pregnancy, your baby measures between 3 and 4cm long1,2.
-Although already baby-like in appearance, their head is still disproportionately large – a sign of all the brain development that has occurred even at this early stage3.
+By your 10th week of pregnancy, your baby measures between 3 and 4cm long1,2 and roughly the size of a fig. Although already baby-like in appearance, their head is still disproportionately large – a sign of all the brain development that has occurred even at this early stage3.

 Within your baby’s developing jawbone, tiny teeth buds are forming.
 Miniscule ear canals are also taking shape4, while throughout the rest of the body, bones and cartilage are beginning to grow2.

-Iron is one of the key nutrients in a healthy pregnancy diet.
+Iron is one of the key nutrients in a healthy diet during pregnancy.
 Your blood cells need it for carrying oxygen around your body and to your baby.
-Your baby needs it for normal cognitive development.
+And your baby needs it for normal cognitive development.

 Other nutrients affect your body’s ability to absorb iron.
-Vitamin C, for example, aids the absorption of non-haem iron found in plant sources, such as beans and green, leafy vegetables6.
-Calcium, however, inhibits it6.
-It is also thought that the tannins found in tea and coffee can also have a negative effect on iron absorption6.
+Vitamin C, for example, aids the absorption of non-haem iron found in plant sources, such as beans and green, leafy vegetables11.
+Calcium, however, inhibits it11.
+It is also thought that the tannins found in tea and coffee can also have a negative effect on iron absorption11.

 To maximise the amount of iron your body absorbs when eating plant sources of iron, combine them with a vitamin C-rich fruit or glass of juice.